ItsRoyScott/Lite/README.md

 }
 ```

 If the variant we're copying from stores an object we'll call the clone function to copy construct a new object.
+The deleter is also passed along to the new `unique_ptr`.

 We can add some functions to deal with the variant's data.